Advanced search

 Effects of trametinib on drug-metabolising enzymes and transporters: In vitro and in vivo data suggest that trametinib is unlikely to affect the pharmacokinetics of other medicinal products.
 Based on in vitro studies, trametinib is not an inhibitor of CYP1A2, CYP2A6, CYP2B6, CYP2D6 and CYP3A4.
 Trametinib was found to be an in vitro inhibitor of CYP2C8, CYP2C9 and CYP2C19, an inducer of CYP3A4 and an inhibitor of the transporters OAT1, OAT3, OCT2, MATE1, OATP1B1, OATP1B3, P-gp and BCRP.
 However, based on the low dose and low clinical systemic exposure relative to the in vitro potency of inhibition or induction values, trametinib is not considered to be an in vivo inhibitor or inducer of these enzymes or transporters, although transient inhibition of BCRP substrates in the gut may occur (see section 4.5).

-Effects of other drugs on trametinib: In vivo and in vitro data suggest that the pharmacokinetics of trametinib are unlikely to be affected by other medicinal products.
+Effects of other medicinal products on trametinib: In vivo and in vitro data suggest that the pharmacokinetics of trametinib are unlikely to be affected by other medicinal products.
 Trametinib is not a substrate of CYP enzymes or of the transporters BCRP, OATP1B1, OATP1B3, OATP2B1, OCT1, MRP2, and MATE1.
 Trametinib is an in vitro substrate of BSEP and the efflux transporter P-gp.
 Although trametinib exposure is unlikely to be affected by inhibition of BSEP, increased levels of trametinib upon strong inhibition of hepatic P-gp cannot be excluded (see section 4.5).

 Effects of trametinib on other medicinal products: the effect of repeat-dose trametinib on the steady state pharmacokinetics of combination oral contraceptives, norethindrone and ethinyl estradiol, was assessed in a clinical study that consisted of 19 female patients with solid tumours.
 Norethindrone exposure increased by 20% and ethinyl estradiol exposure was similar when co-administered with trametinib.
-Based on these results, no loss of efficacy of hormonal contraceptives is expected when co administered with trametinib monotherapy.
+Based on these results, no loss of efficacy of hormonal contraceptives is expected when co-administered with trametinib monotherapy.

 5.3 Preclinical safety data